facelessuser/Rummage/docs/src/markdown/usage.md

 Pattern           | Meaning
 ----------------- | -------
 `**`              | Matches zero or more directories.
 Only available for full path matching which is disabled by default.

+## Regular Expression File Patterns

+Wildcard patterns are the default for file and folder exclude patterns, but regular expression patterns can be used instead by selecting the `Regex` checkbox beside the pattern.
+The regular expression engine set in [Preferences](#search_1) is what will be used for file patterns.
+It will also respect the case sensitivity setting in [Preferences](#search_1) for **File/Folder Matching**.

+### Full Path Matching

+In [Preferences](#search_1), you can enable full path search for either file patterns and/or folder exclude patterns.
+This will allow for matching against a full path instead of the base file name.
+While it is referred to as "full path", it is still relative to the provided base path.

+Assuming you Provided a base folder to search of `/My/base/path`, and you were to match a file `/My/base/path/some/file.txt`, normally your file pattern would match against `file.txt`, but with full path enabled, you'd match against `some/file.txt`.
+This means you'd have to use pattern like `.*/.*.txt` instead of `.*.txt`.

 ## Advanced Search Features